mkhosla-ucsd/cogs138/pages/office-hours.md

 # Office Hours

 Office hours are a great place to personally interact.
-Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 138.
-Neural Data Science is a rapidly changing field and there is always a lot to discuss!
+Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 9.
+Data Science is a rapidly changing field and there is always a lot to discuss!

 <table style="table-layout: fixed; text-align: center; width: 100%;">
     <thead>